Jump to maincontent

 Born in Løten

 Edvard Munch was born on 12 December, 1863 at East Engelaug, Ådalsbruk, Løten.
 His father, Christian Munch, served as a doctor at Tofsrudmoen.
-Edward did not live in Løten very long, but he was baptised here twice: first in an emergency baptism at home at Engelaug because he was so sickly, and later a confirmation of the baptism in Løten church on 15 April, 1864.
+Edvard did not live in Løten very long, but he was baptised here twice: first in an emergency baptism at home at Engelaug because he was so sickly, and later a confirmation of the baptism in Løten church on 15 April, 1864.

 The family moved to Oslo in 1864, when Edvard’s father got a job as the national army physician there.
 Because the family kept in touch with the people at Engelaug, Edvard travelled back to the area several times as a child and youth and made friends here.
 It is believed that this closeness to the landscape and village life in Løten significantly contributed to how he evolved as a person and an artist.